Frequently Asked Questions about NLP

-Give a few examples of how I could benefit from learning NLP?
+Give me a few examples of how I might benefit from NLP?

 You'll find more information about its applications here.

-NLP is not an intellectual process.
+No, NLP isn't an intellectual process.
 On the contrary NLP is very behavioural.
-It is about what you do with what you know rather than with what you know.
+It is about what you do with what you know rather than what you know.

 No. You can obtain lots of benefit from attending a shorter training such as our NLP Core Skills as long as you recognise that merely attending is not enough - you also have to practise what you learn.